-Textbook adoptions may be submitted online.
+Textbook adoptions must be submitted online.
 Faculty and staff are strongly encouraged to submit course adoption information in a timely manner.
 This helps to ensure that students know about required materials at the time of course registration and that books are available to students before classes begin.
-General information about Textbook Adoption may be found here.
+Click here for General information about Textbook Adoption.

-Academic Honesty (See 4.040 Student Honor Code and Student Conduct Code - pdf)
+Academic Honesty (See UF Reg.
+4.040 Student Honor Code and Student Conduct Code)

 The Honor Code: We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honesty and integrity by abiding by the Honor Code.

 On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: